ANNOUNCING THE OFFICIAL 2025 SELECTIONS

 Now calling the Carver Theater home, we continue to celebrate the transformative power of film while carrying forward the compassionate spirit that first inspired our festival.
 Our 2025 season launched in January and continues through November, bringing together filmmakers, audiences, and community members in spaces where stories can be shared, heard, and honored.

-Sacred Underground Film Festival remains committed to showcasing independent cinema while fostering community connection and supporting meaningful causes.
+The Sacred Underground Film Festival remains committed to showcasing independent cinema while fostering community connection and supporting meaningful causes.
 We believe in the power of film to heal, inspire, and bring people together—especially during life's most profound moments.

 Join us as we continue this sacred work of storytelling and community building.